iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 ### Why Ensemble ?

 - `High variance` : The model is very sensitive to the new unseen data.
-- `Low accuracy` : One single model is not enough for training data.
+- `Low accuracy` : One single model is not enough for training data with desired accuracy.
 - Features `noise` and `bias`: The model relied heavily on one of the dominating feature with high scale or magnitude.
 - If we build an combine multiple models, the overall accuracy can be improved.
 - The combination can be implemented by aggregating the outputs of the individual models.